ms853/staff-review/README.md

 # staff-review
-Small project initialized by Sytner Group LTD.
+Small project for Sytner Group LTD.
+This project is based on a web based staff review system.